rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

     cd /home/shared/humann-0.99

-To being running HUMAnN on all the samples you pre-processed with DIAMOND, you use the “scons” command (using 2 cores).
+To being running HUMAnN on all the samples you pre-processed with DIAMOND, you use the “scons” command.
 Note this will take ~20 minutes.

-    scons -j 2
+    scons

 A bunch of messages will pass on your screen as this command runs.
 All of the output is contained in the “/home/shared/humann-0.99/output” directory.
 To see a list of them, once the job is done, type:

     ls output